How to Quickly Ripen Avocado

 How to ripen a cut avocado

 3. Onion is our third option.
-Cut onion can activate the process of tissue softening in the avocado pulp.
+Cutting an onion can activate the process of tissue softening in the avocado pulp.
 Do not worry about the smell; it does not penetrate the pores of the avocado and does not change its taste characteristics.
-Place sliced or chopped onion at the bottom of the airtight container and put the avocado halves on top of it.
+Place sliced or chopped onion at the bottom of the airtight container and the avocado halves on top of it.
 Close the container and put it in the refrigerator.

 Do not use plastic bags for this method.
 They can lead to condensation; the fruit will begin to rot and lose all its beneficial properties.